The Gun Seller: Book Review

 Instead, the humour comes from the sarcastic dialogue and sardonic statements of the protagonist, Lang, and this makes The Gun Seller seem like a light-hearted romp until Lang finally meets the arms-dealer who is behind the conspiracy.
 It then takes a turn in a darker direction with the murder of one of the CIA agents, which is brutal enough to jar the reader and have them questioning if the novel is a comedy at all.

-After that, The Gun Seller seems to lapse back towards romp territory, though there is less humour and more thriller action from that point and the finale is played entirely straight.
+After that, The Gun Seller seems to lapse back towards romp territory, though there is less humour and more thriller action from that point and it plays the finale entirely straight.

-Overall, I tended to find myself smiling rather than outright laughing – it’s a witty novel, not a hilarious one.
+Overall, I found myself smiling rather than outright laughing – it’s a witty novel, not a hilarious one.

 Characters are not the strong point of The Gun Seller.
-They are all a bit one-dimensional and undifferentiated – to the point that I wasn’t entirely sure which subsidiary character had turned up again at a couple of points.
-Lang is a pretty generic ‘tough ex-soldier with a moral code’ and the three love interests are not given enough time on the page to really establish themselves.
+They are all a bit one-dimensional and undifferentiated – to a point where I wasn’t entirely sure which subsidiary character had turned up again at a couple of points.
+Lang is a pretty generic ‘tough ex-soldier with a moral code’ and Laurie doesn’t give the three love interests enough time on the page to really establish themselves.

 Reality: False Flag Attacks

-A false flag attack is one carried out ostensibly by one organisation or country, but in reality by another in order to: create a pretext for war, justify repression, or for propaganda.
-There are many rumours about these kinds of attacks, but by their nature they are often hard to substantiate.
-One false flag attack that is undisputed is the ‘Gleiwitz incident’ where the Nazi SS, disguised as Poles, attacked a German radio station, to provide Hitler with a pretext for invading Poland.
+A false flag attack appears to have been carried out by one organisation or country, but in reality another perpetrated it.
+This is in order to create a pretext for war, justify repression or even just for propaganda.
+There are many rumours about these kinds of attacks, but by their nature, they are often hard to substantiate.
+One false flag attack that is undisputed is the ‘Gleiwitz incident’ where the Nazi SS, disguised as Poles, attacked a German radio station to provide Hitler with a pretext for invading Poland.